mikke89/RmlUiDoc/pages/rcss/box_model.md

 #### Collapsing margins

-In {{page.lib_name}}, margins between sibling block boxes collapse as specified by CSS, but nested margins currently do not.
+In RmlUi, margins between sibling block boxes collapse as specified by CSS, but nested margins currently do not.

 ### Padding properties